 Over three floors.
 Ground floor: Sitting room with wood burning stove and sea view.
 Kitchen with dining area and glazed doors to courtyard.
 Utility shed.
 Cloakroom.
 First floor, three bedrooms: 1 x double with futon sofa bed, sea view and en suite shower-room, 1 x double, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
 Second floor: 1 x king-size double and sea view.
 Bathroom with bath, shower over, basin and WC.

 Central heating with wood burning stove.
-Microwave, fridge, fridge-freezer, tumble dryer, washing machine, dishwasher, TV with DVD, WiFi, Phone.
+Microwave, fridge-freezer, tumble dryer, washing machine, dishwasher, TV with DVD, WiFi, Phone.
 Bed linen and towels inc. in rent.
 Parking is available in a public car park nearby.
 Enclosed garden.
 Up to two well-behaved dog welcome, Sorry no smoking.
 Pub less than 1 mile from property, Note: This property is best for a maximum of 8 adults.
 Note: Dogs are permitted in kitchen/courtyard area only.

 The twin villages of Kingsand and Cawsand, with narrow streets winding between pastel-coloured cottages, lie on the Rame Peninsula just 5 miles from Plymouth.